vincehass/SpecDiffTree/README.md

 ## Authors

 This work was made possible through the collaborative efforts of an interdisciplinary team of researchers from computer science, medicine, and engineering.
 Thank you to all of the Co-authors of the TSLM publication:
-- Patrick Langer (Stanford University, ETH Zurich)
+- Patrick Langer (Stanford University, ETH Zurich, ETH Agentic Systems Lab)
 - Thomas Kaar (Stanford University, TUM)
 - Max Rosenblattl (Stanford University, TUM)
 - Maxwell A. Xu (Google Research, University of Illinois Urbana-Champaign)